EsmaeelZekaee/Resume/readme.md

 ## Biography

-I borned on 21 Mar 1983.
+I was borned on 21 Mar 1983.
 I fell in love with programming when I was high school student.
 I studied **Mathematics** at university and I graduated MSc Mathematics with my dissertation on Wavelets on graphs via spectral graph theory.
 I specialize in the fields of object-oriented programming, data modeling, software analysis and implementation of complex algorithms, and implementation of modern design patterns.

 ## Job Objective